kmrin/RinBot/README.md

 | - | - |
 | `/booru random` | Shows an image or gif from danbooru with your given tags |

-## NOTE: In order to use Danbooru, the user has to configure it properly through the .env file, by changing the "BOORU_ENABLE" flag from False to True, and adding their username and API key.
+## NOTE: In order to use Danbooru, the user has to configure it properly through the `/rinbot/config/client/rin.json` file, by adding your username and API key to the "BOORU_USERNAME" and "BOORU_KEY" keys.

-## NOTE 2: If you have a "Gold" danbooru account, make sure to change the "BOORU_IS_GOLD" flag inside .env from False to True, so you can take advantage of your 6 max tags search.
+## NOTE 2: If you have a "Gold" danbooru account, make sure to change the "BOORU_IS_GOLD" flag inside config file from false to true, so you can take advantage of your 6 max tags search.

 ### Rule34
 | Command | Description |